phstc/phstc.github.com/_posts/2011-07-04-restful-how-to-use-post-for-asynchronous-operations.md

 ---
 {% include JB/setup %}

 I'm writing this post inspired by the book [RESTful Web Services Cookbook](http://www.amazon.com/dp/0596801688/).
 This book has many useful examples on how to use [RESTful Web Services](http://en.wikipedia.org/wiki/Representational_State_Transfer#RESTful_web_services).
-If you are looking for a book on RESTFul I will highly recommend this book.
+If you are looking for a book on RESTFul I highly recommend this book.

 This post is an example of an Asynchronous POST using RESTful.
 I chose this example, because it covers good principles of RESTful, for example the proper usage of HTTP codes.